amulyaparab/amulyaparab-site/README.md

 # My Website

 Hey there!
 This is Amulya.
 I am new to coding.
-I am learning how to code a webiste with Tanay Pratap Sir.
+I am learning how to code a website with Tanay Pratap Sir.

+For now I need to know:

+1. JS
+2. NodeJS
+3. CHALK
+4. Repl.it